The One and Only Ivan

 1) Ivan is a terribly moving and affecting story – about a gorilla who entertains desultory tourists at a highway rest stop.
 Ivan is written in the first person – so the reader experiences everything from Ivan’s perspective – his life, his past, his current domain, his friends, his hopes, his dreams.
 He is a very affecting narrator.
 Patient, melancholy, wise.

-Ivan also has very fine friends – an elephant named Stella, a dog named Bob, and girl named Julia (not unlike Fern from Charlotte’s Web).
+Ivan also has very fine friends – an elephant named Stella, a dog named Bob, a girl named Julia (not unlike Fern from Charlotte’s Web).
 Ivan’s friends provide plenty of humorous perspective.
 But they also help Ivan negotiate the various frustrations of his captive life.

 Ivan is a winning protagonist, too, because he is able to express himself – privately and publicly – by drawing.
 With crayons and finger paints.
 Students (for generations likely, for Ivan is destined to be a classic) will surely identify with a character who uses art to negotiate and express his inner feelings.